bzhu9/Farming/README.md

 ## Purpose

-The purpose of John's Farm is to simualate the different factors that go into real farming through a simpler, compact game.
+The purpose of John's Farm is to simulate the different factors that go into real farming through a simpler, compact game.
 Despite having a fraction of the different factors that come along with maintaining a farm, John's Farm is already complex to a point where it is hard to establish a clear decision or strategy from the get go.
 This allows us to demonstrate the many different calculations that companies like John Deere need to go through to optimize their equipment.

 ## How we built it